TimurNasirov/hamster_autochiper/README.md

 "UNNECESSARY_DELAYS" and "CONTINUE IF ERROR" variables in config<br>
 Micro-delays that occur when modes are enabled or disabled.
 You can enable or disable in config file<br>
 Alerts appear if you writed an incorrect letter in auto mode. you can enable or disable exiting the program upon such a notification<br>
-Numbers (0, 1, 2, 3..., 9) in all modes.
+Numbers (0, 1, 2, 3..., 9) in all modes.<br>
+"Updates" chapter in readme
 <h3>1.0</h3>
-Appearance on GitHub
+Appearance on GitHub<br>
+<h2>Soon</h2>
+restart writing code using hotkey;<br>
+hacking mode - tries to sort through all possible code options (from "a" to "zzzzzzzzz"), will search until it finds the button "Get the prize"<br>